rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 ## <u>AI Lab Notes</u>

-#### **3. Bringing up the AI Lab symbolic software suite on the Jetson AGX Orin: To Graal and beyond**
+#### **3. Bringing up the AI Lab symbolic software suite on the Jetson AGX Orin DK: To Graal and beyond**

 My turn in the great 2022 AGX Orin Developer Kit launch/delivery queue came in early June, so initial hardware/OS setup had to precede new symbolic applications installations on the latest Ubuntu 20.04 ARM/aarch64 L4T operating system.

-The first big difference from prior AGX Xavier installations, when L4T and JetPack 4.# were installed via serial connection with a Xeon/Ubuntu workstation running NVIDIA SDK Manager.
+The first big difference from prior AGX Xavier installations, when L4T and JetPack 4.# were installed via serial connection with a Xeon/Ubuntu workstation running NVIDIA SDK Manager:

 The basic Ubuntu/L4T system came preloaded on the Orin DK eMMC, and initial familiar OS configuration, networking and account setup only required keyboard, mouse, DP-capable VESA monitor on first power-up.